 - Visa Processing Requirements - for students, scholars, and dependents from all countries

-- Updated information for citizens of Iraq
+- Updated information for citizens of Iraq and Sudan

 Visa Application Process for Everyone, Regardless of Country of Citizenship